-What you need to remember is that the core of your signal path is tone generation (Oscillator), then EQ (Filter), then Amplification.
+Note: What you need to remember is that the core of your signal path is tone generation (oscillator), then EQ (filter), then amplification.

 How to use a synthesizer?

-Rather than tell you exactly how to use a synth and list an impossible number of options, we will highlight a couple of things you should avoid.
+Rather than tell you exactly how to use a synth and list an impossible number of options, I will highlight a couple of things you should avoid.